How to Treat Self-Harm and Substance Abuse

 Research has shown a strong link between self-harming behaviors and substance use in adolescence.5

-Also, those who self-harmed during their adolescence were found to be at increased risk of abusing substances or becoming substance-dependent in adulthood.5
+Also, those who self-harmed during their adolescence were found to be at increased risk of misusing substances or becoming substance-dependent in adulthood.5

 Early Mortality Risk

-Self-harm may result in accidental death, and substances may increase this risk since intoxication could result in more severe, self-inflicted injury than intended.2 As substance abuse is also a risk factor for suicide, those who abuse drugs or alcohol may be more at risk than those who only self-harm.
+Self-harm may result in accidental death, and substances may increase this risk since intoxication could result in more severe, self-inflicted injury than intended.2 As substance misuse is also a risk factor for suicide, those who misuse drugs or alcohol may be more at risk than those who only self-harm.

 Overall, abuse of drugs or alcohol has been shown to contribute to a large degree to disease and early mortality of those who self-harm.5

-Some warning signs of drug or alcohol abuse include:12–14
+Some warning signs of drug or alcohol misuse include:12–14

 - Decline in hygiene and a lack of attention to grooming/appearance.